History’s deadliest pandemics, from ancient Rome to modern America

 Deaths: 75-200 million • Source: Rats and fleas

 History Today, a monthly magazine of historical writing published in London, calls this pandemic “the greatest catastrophe ever.”
 The number of deaths — 200 million — is just astounding.
 Put it this way: That would be like wiping out roughly 65 percent of the current U.S. population.
-(Covid-19 disease modeling predicts U.S. deaths to potentially reach 240,000.)
 Like the Plague of Justinian, the Black Death was caused by the bubonic plague.
 The swift spread of the disease continues to astonish historians and epidemiologists.
 “The central explanation lies within characteristic features of medieval society in a dynamic phase of modernization heralding the transformation from a medieval to early modern European society,” Ole J. Benedictow, a University of Oslo historian, wrote in History Today.
 Big ships carried goods across ever-widening shipping routes throughout Europe and beyond.
 “This system for long-distance trade was supplemented by a web of lively short and medium-distance trade that bound together populations all over the Old World,” Benedictow wrote, dubbing this the “golden age of bacteria.”

 1520-unknown